-QUANTITY: This listing is for (1) 1-ounce tin, which should be enough to cover several medium-sized products 2-3 times (about a year's supply).
+QUANTITY: A 1-ounce tin is enough to cover several medium-sized products 2-3 times.

 INGREDIENTS: We specifically chose ingredients and suppliers based on their responsibility, sustainability, and natural content.
 No Petroleum ~ No Chemicals ~ No Paraffin ~ All-Natural ~Time-Tested Ingredients ~ Small Batch